Yuan-Tseng/rayleigh-plesset-solver/README.md

 4.  **Parameter Fitting:** Allows for manual optimization of shell viscosity ($\kappa_s$) and shell elasticity ($\chi$) to match experimental data.

 ## Questions
 1. How is the initial R determined through image processing?
+Current R is hard to define
 2. Which interval of the video should be considered?
+Only the stably fluctuating one?
+But there's only 7-8 cycles of fluctuation.
 3. What is the fps and the pixel size?
+10M fps, pixel size unknown.
 4. How should the csv be processed?
+What is the unit of it?
 5. Next step: How can I optimize chi and kappa?

 ## Installation